5 Top Picks

 This creates a ‘plasma jet’, which has an incredibly high temperature up to 40,000 degrees F. This simple technology uses an electrical arc and compressed air to cut steel, aluminum and other conductive metals and is far more effective than mitre saws.

-The Lotus LTP5000D is a 50Amp Non-Touch Digital Inverter Air Pilot Arc Plasma Cutter delivers strong cutting performance in a compact package.
+The Lotos LTP5000D is a 50Amp Non-Touch Digital Inverter Air Pilot Arc Plasma Cutter delivers strong cutting performance in a compact package.

 The pilot arc feature is especially useful for continuous cutting on rough surfaces.